Managing Your Scalingo for PostgreSQL® Addon

 - From your web browser, open your database dashboard

-- The list of available users is displayed under the User Management section
+- The list of available users is displayed in the User Management block

 Using the Command Line